realgbbb/omarchy-downloads/README.md

-# Downloads — quick access to your downloads folder, and one-key open
+# Downloads — quick access to your Downloads folder, and one-key open

 Omarchy runs beautiful chromeless web apps — which is exactly why there is no downloads button anywhere on screen.
 This widget puts the downloads icon back in